Banks of templates for all-sky narrow-band searches of gravitational waves from spinning neutron stars

-For the linear phase model the expectation value of the $\F$-statistic depends [see the key Eq.\ \eqref{EF3} below] on the signal-to-noise ratio $\rho$ and on the value of the \textit{autocovariance function} $C_0(\bxi,\bxi')$ of the $\F$-statistic (the subscript `0' indicates that the autocovariance is calculated in the case when data is a pure noise) computed for the intrinsic parameters of the template ($\bxi$) and the gravitational-wave signal ($\bxi'$), respectively.
+For the linear phase model the expectation value of the $\F$-statistic depends [see the key Eq.\ \eqref{EF3} below] on the signal-to-noise ratio $\rho$ and on the value of the \textit{autocovariance function} $C_0(\bxi,\bxi')$\footnote{ In our considerations the autocovariance function $C_0$ plays the role of a \emph{match}, which is the notion commonly used in the literature on template placing based on the concept of a metric in the space spanned by parameters of the signal (see, e.g., \cite{BSD1996,Owen1996} and Appendix \ref{Ametric}).} of the $\F$-statistic (the subscript `0' indicates that the autocovariance is calculated in the case when data is a pure noise) computed for the intrinsic parameters of the template ($\bxi$) and the gravitational-wave signal ($\bxi'$), respectively.
 The signal-to-noise ratio $\rho$ we can not control, therefore we fix its minimal value.
-Then to construct bank of templates one needs to choose some minimum value $\cmin$ of the autocovariance function $C_0$ and look for such a grid of points that for any point $\bxi'$ in the intrinsic parameter space there exists a grid node $\bxi$ such that the autocovariance $C_0(\bxi,\bxi')$ computed for the parameters $\bxi$ and $\bxi'$ is not less than $\cmin$.
+Then to construct bank of templates one needs to choose some minimum value $\cmin$\footnote{ $\cmin$ can be identified with the \emph{minimal match} used in the ``metric'' approach to the problem of template placement; see Appendix \ref{Ametric}.} of the autocovariance function $C_0$ and look for such a grid of points that for any point $\bxi'$ in the intrinsic parameter space there exists a grid node $\bxi$ such that the autocovariance $C_0(\bxi,\bxi')$ computed for the parameters $\bxi$ and $\bxi'$ is not less than $\cmin$.
 The autocovariance $C_0(\btau)$ (for linear phase model it depends on $\bxi$, $\bxi'$ only through the difference $\btau:=\bxi-\bxi'$) can be approximated by taking the Taylor expansion (up to the second-order terms) of $C_0$ around its maximum at $\btau=\mathbf{0}$.
 Then isoheights of such approximated autocovariance function $C_0$ are \emph{hyperellipsoids}.
 The problem of constructing bank of templates can thus be formulated as a problem of finding \emph{optimal covering} of the signal's parameter space by means of identical hyperellipsoids defined as isoheights of the autocovariance function $C_0$ of the $\F$-statistic.